liamtoran/liamtoran.github.io/projects/project-1.md

   - sklearn
   - Keras
   - XGBoost
-summary: Kaggle kernel showcasing different ways to do regression on a JPL dataset about asteroids.
+summary: Notebook benchmarking the different classifiers in the scikit-learn suite on a NASA dataset.
 ---